 This mulling mix in a jar is such a simple gift that anyone who receives it will totally swoon over.
-Instead of gifting premade packets that you can find on the store, our recipe includes a better variety of spices that are varied and complex, and no preservatives.
+Instead of gifting premade packets that you can find at the store, our recipe includes a better variety of spices that are varied and complex, and no preservatives.

 This is such an exciting gift and it offers something a little different from the usual homemade canned and baked goods.
-Eyes go wide once they realize what is inside the jar, and the two bottles of red that you can include to make your gift complete are always a winner.
+Eyes go wide once they realize what is inside the jar, and the two bottles of red that you can include to make your gift complete are always appreciated.

 If you know the recipient likes a little more of a sweet taste, choose sweeter and juicier bottles to tie with ribbon and add to the package.